jank-lang/jank/README.md

 https://jank-lang.org

 ## Building locally
+**NOTE:** jank is not very buildable right now.
+It's also not very usable right now.
+See this issue for details: https://github.com/jeaye/jank/issues/7

 Use [Nix](https://nixos.org/manual/nix/stable/).
 After cloning, use `nix-shell` to enter an environment with all necessary deps.
 The Nix shell will also set up some bash functions for you.